vuejs/vue-router/docs/api/redirect.md

   // redirect any navigation to /a to /b
   '/a': '/b',

-  // redirect can contian dynamic segments
+  // redirect can contain dynamic segments
   // the dynamic segment names must match '/user/:userId': '/profile/:userId'
 })